joshgerdes/jekyll-uno/_drafts/2023-08-13-Getting-Started-with-GitHub-Codespaces.md

 * Security: Codespaces offer a secure environment for development, as it doesn't store any sensitive data and is protected by GitHub's security measures.
 * Project Setup: Codespaces can be configured to automatically set up a project with required dependencies and tools, reducing the time needed to get started.

+Github Codespaces, went into [general availability](https://azure.microsoft.com/updates/general-availability-github-codespaces/?WT.mc_id=AZ-MVP-5004796) on August 2021.

 #### Prerequisites

 To use Github Codespaces, you need a [Github](https://github.com/) account.

 GitHub Codespaces is available for developers in every organization.
 All personal GitHub.com accounts include a monthly quota of free usage each month.

 GitHub will provide users in the Free plan 120 core hours, or 60 hours of run time on a 2 core codespace, plus 15 GB of storage each month.

 List the prerequisites for using GitHub Codespaces, such as a GitHub account, a supported browser, and an active repository.